gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Official Bedrock Illegal Guide.md

 **1.21.71**
 - Pillagers, Vindicators, and Evokers, for some strange reason, can pick up a White Banner, and will even trade their weapons for it.
-- Placing Sea Pickles against a non full block will break the block the sea pickles are placed against meaning you can use this for bedrock removal
+- Placing Sea Pickles against a non-full block will break the block the sea pickles are placed against, meaning you can use this for bedrock removal
 - Inside Woodland Mansions, it is possible to get Efficiency I Golden Apple.
 The Efficiency I Apples are located in a secret room containing a chest and a tree.
 This room is easily identifiable due to its blocked-off entrance, but the frame is still visible.

 **Preview 1.21.70.22**
-- The Invincible Mobs from 1.17.0 have been removed entirely but if you obtain an Invincible Axolotl in a bucket they will turn into a Disappearing Axolotl in a Bucket.
-Warning don't place it down because it will immediately disappear
-- You can place Leaf Litter on Non full blocks (e.g. fence, walls, and glass panes)
+- You can place Leaf Litter on non-full blocks (e.g., fence, walls, and glass panes)
 - You can also place Dry Grass on Farmland

 **Preview 1.21.70.25**
-- Shulker Bullets in this version conflict Levitation that lasts 200 seconds instead of 10, using this idea you can let the shulker bullet hit a fish and scoop it up allowing for a fish with 200 seconds of levitation that will be saved.
+- Shulker Bullets in this version conflict with Levitation, which lasts 200 seconds instead of 10.
+Using this idea, you can let the shulker bullet hit a fish and scoop it up, allowing for a fish with 200 seconds of levitation that will be saved.

 **1.21.80.25 (Experimental)**
-- Happy Ghasts in this version have 40 health (20 hearts), this will be changed in 1.21.80.27 where there health will be halved, experiments will turn off acheivements but if you rename your world in 0.11.0 it will turn acheivments back on
+- Happy Ghasts in this version have 40 health (20 hearts).
+This will be changed in 1.21.80.27, where their health will be halved, experiments will turn off, achievements, but if you rename your world in 0.11.0, it will turn achievements back on

 **Preview 1.21.90.25**
-- Happy Ghasts in this version could not be saddled, rode, or temptable when updating to versions past 1.21.90.26
+- Happy Ghasts in this version could not be saddled, ridden, or tameable when updating to versions past 1.21.90.26

 **1.21.90**
-- Allays can hold leads  which will be discontinued in future versions
+- Allays can hold leads, which will be discontinued in future versions
 - Leashing untamed wolves and making them angry at a skeleton or a sheep will cause the leash to stay on, updating to newer versions will cause the leash to become infinite and the dog will be able to exceed 10 blocks away from the fence, the leash will snap if the dog kills the prey or it can't see the mob it wants to attack and becomes "unangrified"
-- Foxes in this version will wear Mob Heads and Carved Pumpkins if dropped to them, this is unobservable without a world editor
+- Foxes in this version will wear Mob Heads and Carved Pumpkins if dropped to them; this is unobservable without a world editor

 **1.21.101**
-- Lagging out the game and then opening three chests in a row will cause one of the chests to be open
-- Lagging Out the Game and then opening three shulker boxes in a row will cause two of the shulker boxes to remain open
 - Zombifying a Baby Villager will result in a Zombified Baby Villager will illegal tags and effects such as being affected by poison, regeneration hurts them, they are not affected by smite, they can not enter boats or minecarts, they are not targeted by Iron Golems, Snow Golems, Johnny Vindicators, or Zoglins, unless the Zombie attacks them first, and they don't scare Villagers, Wandering Traders, or Armadillos
 - Breeding a Warm or Cold Pig, Chicken, or Cow with the superspeed pig from 1.16.220 will cause the baby to be faster than normal
-- If the mob that the fox is attacking is removed and the fox lands in snow layers, it will get snuck in the falling position "sniffing position", to keep this you need to simply relog and make sure the fox never sees any rabbits or chickens or it will reset
+- If the mob that the fox is attacking is removed and the fox lands in snow layers, it will get snuck in the falling position "sniffing position", to keep this, you need to simply relog and make sure the fox never sees any rabbits or chickens, or it will reset
 - Right-clicking a map and then quickly placing it into an item frame before it can load will give you a big item frame
-- You can create Shulker Logged Blocks by pushing a Shulker into a block via piston
+- You can create Shulker Logged Blocks by pushing a Shulker into a block via a piston
-- Placing Two Tall Plants including Lilacs, Rose Bush, Peonys, Pitcher Plant, Sunflower, Two Tall Grass, Two Tall Fern, and Two Tall Dripleaf at y=319 will cause the top half of the plants to be chopped off due to build height, These will not update if placed in this version
+- Placing Two Tall Plants, including Lilacs, Rose Bush, Peonys, Pitcher Plant, Sunflower, Two Tall Grass, Two Tall Fern, and Two Tall Dripleaf at y=319 will cause the top half of the plants to be chopped off due to build height limit.
+These will not update if placed in this version
 - Fences, Iron bars, Glass Panes, and Walls can connect to Structure Voids
 - You can place Twisting Vines on Leaves and Chrous Flowers/Plants
 - Quicky Replacing blocks with cactus inside of water can cause the cactus to be waterlogged